kalixia/Grapi/README.md

 They are though some few limitations worth knowing.
 These limitations will be taken care of and are only missing features:

-* basic support for JAX-RS exceptions
 * the WS stack is highly experimental at the moment
 * no support for UriInfo injection and UriBuilder
 * no support for @Consumes
-* no support for @HeaderParam
 * no support for @CookieParam
 * no support for @MatrixParam
 * no support for processing Groovy sources (probably through AST transformations)